JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 Point{Float64}
 ```

-As expected, the result is of type `Point{Float64}`.
-The constructor defined above is called an outer constructor because it is defined outside the type definition.
-A constructor is just like any other function in Julia, i.e., its methods' combined behavior defines its overall behavior.
-Accordingly, you can add functionality to a constructor by defining new methods.
+The constructor defined above is the outer constructor because it is defined outside of the type definition.
+A constructor behaves like any other function in Julia and may have multiple methods.
+We can define new methods to add additional functionality to a constructor.
+On the other hand, outer constructors cannot construct self-referential objects or instances with some special properties.
+In such a case, we have to use inner constructors, which differ from outer constructors in two aspects:

-Outer constructors can be used to provide additional convenience methods for constructing objects.
-However, they can not be used to constructing self-referential objects or if we want to ensure that the resulting instance has some special properties.
-In such a case, we have to use inner constructors.
-An inner constructor method is like an outer constructor method, except for two differences.

-1. It is declared inside the block of a type declaration rather than outside of it like normal methods.
+1. They are declared inside the composite type declaration rather than outside of it.
-2. It has access to a special locally existent function called `new` that creates objects of the block's type.
+2. They have access to the local function `new` that creates new instances of the composite type.

-For example, suppose one wants to declare a type that holds a pair of real numbers, subject to the constraint that the first number is not greater than the second one.
-One could declare it like this.
+For example, one may want to create a type with two real numbers, where the first number cannot be greater than the second one.
+The inner constructor can ensure this.

 ```jldoctest ordered; output = false
 struct OrderedPair{T <: Real}